setgree/setharielgreen/content/portfolio/index.md

 #### Animal welfare and food systems

--   [Regression to the Meat](https://regressiontothemeat.substack.com) is my newsletter covering research on food systems and animal welfare.
+-   [Regression to the Meat](https://regressiontothemeat.substack.com) is my newsletter about research to reduce meat consumption.

 #### Everything else